OnionUI/Onion/website/versioned_docs/version-4.0/Getting Started/Frequently Asked Questions (FAQ).md

    - <kbd>MENU</kbd>+<kbd>L2</kbd> to load from the slot you selected
    - <kbd>MENU</kbd>+<kbd>R2</kbd> to save to (and overwrite) the slot you selected

-> Save state slot `-1` is reserved for Onion's Auto-Save feature.
-> Manual save states start counting from slot `0` upward.
-If your slot has reached a particularly high number and you would like to reduce it, you can manually change the slot in the RA Quick Menu menu.
-Switching back to slot '0' and making a manual save will mean it starts counting again incrementally from there.

-> If you wish to forgo the advantages of incremental Save States mentioned above, you may disable them as follows:
-> - Launch a game and press <kbd>MENU</kbd>+<kbd>SELECT</kbd> to go into the RetroArch `Quick Menu`
-> - Press <kbd>B</kbd> once, to go to RA `Main Menu`
-> - Go to `Settings` > `Saving` > `Increment Save State Index Automatically` (and toggle this off)
-> - Press <kbd>B</kbd> twice and go to `Quick Menu` > `Overrides` to [save the RA settings](https://github.com/OnionUI/Onion/wiki/Frequently-Asked-Questions-%28FAQ%29#how-do-i-save-retroarch-settings)

 <img src="https://user-images.githubusercontent.com/44569252/189995592-9d9e4702-e237-40a2-a0b7-b5e4578f0d7d.png" />
 </td></table>
 <p>&nbsp;</p>
 </details>

-<p>&nbsp;</p>

 ## <sup><img align="left" src="https://user-images.githubusercontent.com/44569252/189906362-b76f72fe-b6a9-4843-bc8a-9d024fb235f4.png" width="54" /></sup>Emulator settings